 Okay, I know I have to automate and hire the right talents, but at what cost?
 What is the ROI?

-For many decades, return on investment, or ROI has been the guiding principle when evaluating major automation projects.
+For many decades, return on investment, or ROI, has been the guiding principle when evaluating major automation projects.
 The ROI formula calculates the gain on investment compared to the initial cost of purchase (capital expenditure).
-Essentially, it indicates the profit amount a company would make from each dollar it spends in purchasing or installing a piece of equipment or an automation system.
+Essentially, it indicates the profit amount a company would make from each dollar it spends on purchasing or installing a piece of equipment or an automation system.

 To obtain a higher ROI, traditionally, companies base their purchase decisions on keeping the overall solution cost low.
 This phenomenon also led many integration companies to submit below the average tenders.
 Time and time again, low-bid projects proved to incur more costs in the long run because the calculations often overlook expenses such as energy consumption, personnel training, downtime, and the asset’s redeployment.
 Not to mention the amount of waste it creates as the company goes through another round of replacing the equipment.

 How do I convince the decision-makers, who most likely will ask me about the numbers?

 As mentioned in this case study, value over price is the all-encompassing mentality modern manufacturers should have.
 This means taking previously overlooked factors into consideration and evaluating CAPEX projects using the Total Cost of Ownership method instead.

 The total cost of ownership is a comprehensive method to evaluate a capital investment.
 On top of the initial purchase price, it also considers indirect costs such as maintenance or operation.
 A low initial acquisition cost may mean a higher ROI, but repeated unplanned system downtime can quickly eat away a manufacturer’s profit margin.
 Automation projects aiming for an overall low TCO value quality over price to avoid unexpected operating costs in the long run.